reem-shaikh/70DaysOfCode/main/18-12/notes.md

 ```

 ### Difference between slice and substring
-slice is an array method
+> slice is an array method
-substring defined for string functions. more robust
+> substring defined for string functions. more robust

-### Difference between forEach and map
-foreach - used for loop and accessing values
-map - used for loop and update

 ## Loops
  1. forEach